jss-1/Logistic_Regression_with_Regularization/README.md

 ## Results

 The accuracy of the trained model on the training data will be displayed, providing an evaluation of the model's performance.

-## Author

-This code was written by [Your Name].

-Feel free to use and modify this code for educational and personal projects.
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.
-Happy coding!